bartosz-ziolkowski/declare-repo/README.md

 2. Register an account to upload and manage models
 3. Browse existing models or upload new ones
 4. Use the filtering system to find specific models
-5. Download models or analyze their metrics
+5. Download models or analyze their classifiers

 ## API Documentation